aguyanzon/freeCodeCamp/responsive-web-design/technical-documentation-page/README.md

 # Technical Documentation Page
-In this lesson, I had to create a tribute page that meets the following requirements:
+In this lesson, I had to create a technical documentation page that meets the following requirements:
 * **#1**: I can see a main element with a corresponding id="main-doc", which contains the page's main content (technical documentation).
 * **#2**: Within the #main-doc element, I can see several section elements, each with a class of main-section.
 There should be a minimum of 5.
 * **#3**: The first element within each .main-section should be a header element which contains text that describes the topic of that section.